 Duration: 1 hour

 Online research zone

-To support secondary students studying NZ History an online research zone is being created.
-In the zone, students will be able to access all of Te Papa’s WWI related objects and collection information.
+Students studying NZ History can access a huge range of content on Te Papa’s website, to support learning about WWI.
 This includes: WWI posters, soldiers’ diary entries, and objects that can be used as primary sources of information.

-Two specialist days will be offered in Term 2 and 3, 2015.
-Students attending these sessions will gain the opportunity to explore primary historical sources, participate in workshops with history specialists, and carry out research within a variety of exhibition spaces at Te Papa.
+Two History Study Days will be offered in Term 2 and 3, 2015.
+Students attending these will gain the opportunity to explore primary historical sources, participate in workshops with history specialists, and carry out research within a variety of exhibition spaces at Te Papa.